SarahDal/sarahdal.github.io/_posts/2024-04-07-WilliamsCleuchPines.md

 I drove across Redesdale and the Wannies today to Kielder Forest, to look at a handful of very special trees..

 Kielder Forest was planted up between the wars, to provide a strategic timber resource for the nation.
-In the late 1970s the valley was flooded, to provide water for a predicted increase in demand from the industrial centres On Tyneside, Wearside and Teesside.
-The demand didn't occur, and since the 1980s the forest and reservoir have supposedly been managed with [recreation and conservation in mind](https://www.visitkielder.com/).
+In the late 1970s the valley was flooded, to provide water for a predicted increase in demand from the industrial centres on Tyneside, Wearside and Teesside.
+The increased demand didn't occur, and since the 1980s the forest and reservoir have supposedly been managed with [recreation and conservation in mind](https://www.visitkielder.com/).

 | [![Image]({{ site.url }}{{ site.baseurl }}/assets/images/wildwood/KielderForest.jpg)]({{ site.url }}{{ site.baseurl }}/assets/images/wildwood/KielderForest.jpg) |
 |:--:|
 | A forest track curves through tall plantation woodland |

-Back in 1955, forestry surveyor [Valdemars Blankenburgs](https://wiki.bellingham-heritage.org.uk/index.php/Blankenburgs,_Valdemars) noticed a strand of 8 [Scots Pines](https://www.woodlandtrust.org.uk/trees-woods-and-wildlife/british-trees/a-z-of-british-trees/scots-pine/) deep in the hills.
-Scots Pine is only considered "native" in the Scottish Highlands, having vanished elsewhere in Britain about 4,500 years ago.
+Back in 1955, forestry surveyor [Valdemars Blankenburgs](https://wiki.bellingham-heritage.org.uk/index.php/Blankenburgs,_Valdemars) noticed a stand of 8 [Scots Pines](https://www.woodlandtrust.org.uk/trees-woods-and-wildlife/british-trees/a-z-of-british-trees/scots-pine/) deep in the hills.
+Scots Pine is only considered "native" in the Scottish Highlands, having vanished elsewhere in Britain by about 4,500 years ago.

 I walked from the Kielder Burn Car Park on forestry tracks to have a look at them, along the very lovely (but rainy and blowy) Scaup Burn.